 1) The initial product of this project was the 2011 book Rethinking Corporate Social Engagement, which offers a new roadmap for advancing the interests of companies and the communities in which they operate.

-2) The primary output for the project will be a major book on the New Frontiers of Philanthropy, which will provide the first authoritative and comprehensive overview of these new actors and tools—deepening the knowledge base from which to inform, educate, and train.
-This volume will be published by Oxford University Press in June 2014.
-A monograph of the introductory chapter by Center Director Lester Salamon will be published in April 2014.
+2) The primary output for the project IS a major book on the New Frontiers of Philanthropy, which provides the first authoritative and comprehensive overview of these new actors and tools—deepening the knowledge base from which to inform, educate, and train.
+This volume, published in June 2014 by Oxford University Press is available from Amazon and oup.com.
+In addition, a shorter volume carrying the introduction and overview chapter by Center Director Lester Salamon is available in hardback, paperback, and Kindle editions at Amazon and oup.com.

 3) Finally, an aggressive field-broadening initiative will bring the material in this book to a wide audience in easily accessible, understandable formats, presentations, and training sessions.
 In the process, the new content and broader framework produced by this project will reinforce efforts in the impact investment, community development, social entrepreneurship, philanthropic, and academic fields, significantly enhancing the capacity to mobilize private resources in support of social and environmental objectives.